Password managers: KeepassXC and Vaultwarden

 Advantages

-• Ease of use: The clients are simpler than KeepassXC and therefore don’t overload users with options.
+- Ease of use: The clients are simpler than KeepassXC and therefore don’t overload users with options.
 Browser extensions don’t require a local application (with setup of the connection between them), but are self-contained.
+There are also some additional UI elements for more specific types of credentials such as credit/debit card details with nicer support for adding the different fields than the “note” field I use in KeepassXC for that purpose.

 Disadvantages

-• Not as integrated into native desktop environments: The Electron desktop applications do not integrate as well as KeepassXC.
+- Not as integrated into native desktop environments: The Electron desktop applications do not integrate as well as KeepassXC.
 Yes, they offer a tray icon, but I was so far unable to get the (Flatpak) Linux client to auto-lock on system session lock (e.g. suspend or screen lock) and therefore set a short 15 minute auto-lock period.
 That is both potentially less secure and is definitely less usable than the native KeepassXC locking integration.
 As mentioned above, there is no integration as an ssh key agent, as there is no SSH key support.
+Update: Auto-locking the password database on system locking now works for me as of Bitwarden desktop client version 2024.9.0 with the Flatpak version.

 Disaster recovery